subhamnextsteps/type-graphql-auth/README.md

-# Awesome Project Build with TypeORM
+# Basic role base auth structure for type graphql with two type of user

 Steps to run this project: